-It is not advisable for a carer to assist a heavier person to walk because of the risk of injury to both the person and the carer if the person being assisted falls down.
+N.B It is not advisable for a carer to assist a heavier person to walk because of the risk of injury to both the person and the carer - if the person being assisted falls down for example.

-Ideally all facilities would be provided on the same level e.g. bathroom/toilet, bedroom, living room and kitchen – but this is not always possible.
+Ideally all facilities would be provided on the same level, e.g. bathroom and toilet, bedroom, living room and kitchen, but this is not always possible.

-A second stair rail can help to move up and downstairs, the rail must be securely fixed and provides additional support for the larger person.
+A second stair rail can help to move the individual up and downstairs as this provides additional support.
+It is important that the rail is securely fixed.

 It is possible to install a stair lift in some properties for the heavier person.

-Wheelchairs should be fitted with a cushion that corresponds in size to the wheelchair seat and which is suitable for the person’s weight.
+Wheelchairs should be fitted with a cushion that corresponds in size to the wheelchair seat and which is suitable for the person’s weight and any pressure care issues they may have.
 The cushion should be ordered at the time of the wheelchair.

 A range of powered wheelchairs and scooters are available to aid independent living.
 Their size and level of manoeuvrability can make it difficult to use them in the average home; however, they can provide independent outdoor mobility.
-Not all scooters are capable of climbing kerbs and so consider the environments in which you might want to use this type of product.
+Not all scooters are capable of climbing kerbs and so the environments in which you might want to use this type of product need to be considered.

 Both powered wheelchairs and scooters can be driven forwards and in reverse, and although reverse may not be used that often, it is needed for tight manoeuvring in smaller spaces.
 If the driver has difficulty turning to see behind them, wing mirrors might help.